 |7.||Nikon D60||Y||- / -||-||-||-||2.0||-||-||-|

 |12.||Nikon D2X||Y||- / -||-||-||-||2.0||-||-||-|

 |17.||Panasonic G85||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D300S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D300S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the D300S and G9 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is the Nikon D300S better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.